Search API Connector Documentation

-- The next section is where you search for and select which data points you’d like to have access to via the API.
-Most likely, you will want access to one or more of the following: read_orders, read_products, read_inventory, and read_customers.
+- The next section is where you search for and select which data points you'd like to have access to via the API.
+Most likely, you will want access to at least one or more of the following: read_orders, read_products, read_inventory, and read_customers.

 - Once you've selected all the scopes you want to access, click Save.
 (You can add more scopes later if you need to)

 - Head over to the API credentials tab and click Install app.

 - Confirm the installation and you should now see a screen containing your Admin API access token.
 Click Reveal token once, and store it safely as we'll need it soon.
 Congrats, you’re done!
 You now have access to the Shopify API.